Lake Ōhau: Tramping around Lake Ōhau

 The many options for tramping around Lake Ōhau range from short walks such as the Freehold Creek Track (6 km, 2–3 hours), to longer over night trips up the Hopkins and Huxley Valleys.
 Several back country huts in the Hopkins Valley are worth a visit, including Monument Hut, Red Hut, Elcho Hut and Erceg Hut.

 The Huxley Valley, which branches off the Hopkins Valley, is home to several huts including Huxley Forks Hut.
 The Brodrick Hut can be accessed from the north branch of the Huxley river.
-From Brodrick Hut it is possible to climb over Brodrick Pass (1630 meters above sea level) and descend into the Landsborough Valley.
+From Brodrick Hut it is possible to climb over Brodrick Pass (1630 metres above sea level) and descend into the Landsborough Valley.
 The climb from Brodrick Hut to the pass is 600 vertical metres and on a well marked track.
 It is also possible to traverse from Brodrick Pass along the Main Divide in order to climb Mount McKenzie (2156 metres above sea level).
 This provides views of the Mt Hooker, Mt Dechen, Mt Strachan and Mt Cook.

 Both the North Temple and South Temple Tracks are shorter day walks, accessible from the head of Lake Ōhau.
 The two tracks can be linked by the impressive Gunsight Pass.
 The South Temple Hut provides accommodation for weekend trampers.
 Scenic Views are possible from the Temple Valley Circuit track.

-The Dasler Pinnacles (2315 meters above sea level) is a moderate to advanced two day tramp that can be accessed from the top of Lake Ōhau.
+The Dasler Pinnacles (2315 metres above sea level) is a moderate to advanced two day tramp that can be accessed from the top of Lake Ōhau.
 Trampers have to march up the Hopkins river valley past Monument Hut and Red Hut to a short but steep climb to Dasler Bivvy.
 This small bivvy has two bunks in it.
 The Dasler Bivvy does not have good views of the valley but these can be accessed by climbing a further 15 minutes up through subalpine scrub.
 The Dasler Pinnacles (located to the north of Mount Glenmary) takes six to ten hours to the top and back from Dasler Bivvy.
 The climb requires good weather, a degree of skill to scramble over the rocks and a head for heights.

 Te Araroa winds its way past Lake Ōhau.
-The Lake Tekapo to Lake Ōhau section is an easy but long 87 kilometers taking an average of two to three days walk, The East Ahuriri stage (from Glen Mary Ski Club on Lake Ōhau road and ending at Birchwood Road Carpark in the Ahuriri Valley) is a 26.5 kilometer stage that takes on average one to two days walking.
+The Lake Tekapo to Lake Ōhau section is an easy but long 87 kilometres taking an average of two to three days walk, The East Ahuriri stage (from Glen Mary Ski Club on Lake Ōhau road and ending at Birchwood Road Carpark in the Ahuriri Valley) is a 26.5 kilometre stage that takes on average one to two days walking.
 It climbs Freehold Creek, passes the beautiful Dumb-bell Lake and then follows the East Ahuriri River.